 Library Electronic Resources

-What can I do if I don’t see full text in the database I’m searching?
+What can I do if I don’t see the full text that I am searching for?

 Have you limited your search to full text only?
 That is done by checking the Full Text box on the search screen.
 Most library databases contain both full text and non-full text.
 Checking that full text box eliminates information about articles that are not full text.